 When capturing data, being able to go deeper than header level has a host of benefits, especially when it comes to processing and paying invoices.
 Streamlining this process benefits both the company being paid and the company making the payment.

-Want to understand how we can help with data capture?
+Want to understand how we can help with intelligent data capture?